 Toddler phase is called as the troublesome twos for a reason.
-The baby is undergoing a lot of changes emotionally and mentally.
+The baby, now entering the toddler phase, is undergoing a lot of changes emotionally and mentally.
 They are developing independence but at the same time they cannot perform the task well and this leads to a lot of frustration.
 They probably comprehend everything by this time but the speech is not fully developed.
 Due to this, they are unable to fully express themselves and this also leads to frustration.
 Their language center is rapidly growing and their neurons are bombarded with stimuli the whole day.
 These pictures, sounds, words etc. run in their tiny brains during the night as well.
 These sometimes lead to vivid dreams and nightmares which wake them up frequently at night.

 Night terrors are an extension of nightmares but they are much worse.
 Here the child is in a half-awake state during the episode and is screaming his lungs off.
 No amount of coddling or consoling seems to help him.
 This is a cause of major distress for the parents because they feel helpless and worry that something might be pathologically wrong with the child.
 Once physical causes are ruled out, night terrors can be diagnosed easily.
 It usually occurs at a fixed time, usually 2-3 hours after sleep.